Nyah Kur language

 The Nyah Kur language, also called Chao-bon (ชาวบน), is an Austroasiatic language spoken by remnants of the Mon people of Dvaravati, the Nyah Kur people, who live in present-day Thailand.
+Nyah Kur shares 69% lexical similarity with Mon, the only other language in the Monic language family.

 Distribution

 Nyah Kur (ɲɑ̤h kur) is spoken by a few thousand people in the central and northeastern provinces (Sidwell 2009:113-114).
 According to Premsrirat (2002), there are 4,000 to 6,000 speakers of Nyah Kur, the vast majority living in Chaiyaphum Province.
 The northern dialects of Phetchabun Province are highly endangered.